Thats-so-Mo/X360-controller-on-the-Gamecube/README.md

 One thing I did learn from this project is that, with the USB Host Shield, you can use other controllers to control the Gamecube, such as PS4,PS3 XBOX ONE S Controllers, etc. It doesn't even have to be a controller, use a toaster and it would work the same - without the Host shield of course haha.
 Another benefit is that it showed me that for people with certain disabilities that prevent them from using a GameCube Controller, a custom controller could be developed to help circumvent the disability.
 The Possibilites are Endless.

+I have uploaded multiple verisons of the code.
+They are pretty much are similar to each other with minor tweaks and such.

 Items required for this fun little project: